-This task will give GMWSD staff access to the Dropcountr tools, including the utility dashboard, CLEAR which provides: analytics of metered accounts; the ability to send an unlimited number of email messages and mobile push notifications to all customers; water-use trends; details about outdoor irrigation users and inefficient users; and more.
+- Integration between Dropcountr and Rachio to allow the display of outdoor water use within Dropcountr's HOME and CLEAR platforms. - 200 Rachio smart sprinkler and controller units will be deployed in the field.
+It is expected that these 200 deployments will occur over a two-year period. - Access to the Dropcountr tools, including the utility dashboard, CLEAR, which provides: analytics of metered accounts; the ability to send an unlimited number of email messages and mobile push notifications to all customers; water-use trends; details about outdoor irrigation users and inefficient users.
 As a small organization with limited customer and data analytic tools, this task will improve staff workflow and communication efficiency.